HOUSTON 501(c)(3) PROVIDING FREE SERVICE DOG TRAINING FOR VETERANS AND

 • 6

-At completion of the program, a handler/service dog team will have passed the Public Access Test developed by Assistance Dogs International (ADI) and have full control of at least three tasks that mitigate the handler's disability.
+At completion of the program, a handler/service dog team will have passed the Public Access Test and have full control of at least three tasks that mitigate the handler's disability.
 The handler will have training skills and the dog will have foundation behaviors to help develop further task behaviors as needed.

 • 7